UHDanke/gd_docs/triggers/collisions.md

 ### Activation
 Collision activates on block collision, but before the collision state is updated.
 Due to this, if Instant Collision is called from a Collision trigger with the same Block IDs it will spawn the opposite group from the one expected.
-Collision only activates when the collision state of the target IDs changes.
+Collision only activates when the collision state of the Block IDs changes.

 ### Spawn Mechanics
 Collision triggers can be spawn remapped and have spawn inheritance.
-The spawn order of Collision triggers depends on the order collisions are checked.
+The spawn order of Collision triggers depends on the order collisions are checked - which is affected by the Dynamic and Player options.
-If spawn an Instant Collision trigger from inside a Collision trigger, and
-### Block IDs
-The order of Block IDs does not matter
+If multiple triggers share the same Block IDs, spawn order is used.
+The order of Block IDs does not matter, Block ID 1 and 2 are interchangeable.
-Block IDs can be identical

 ## Instant Collision Trigger
-Checks the
+Checks the current collision state of the given Block IDs and spawns True ID and False ID accordingly.

-Can be remapped but resets remaps.
+Can be remapped, but resets remaps when spawning other groups.

-The collision state is
+The collision state is only updated once per tick, Instant Collision does not check collisions, it checks what the last recorded collision state was.

+## State Blocks

+Spawns True ID or False ID when colliding with the Player.
+Can be considered a simpler, single object alternative to collision objects and triggers.
+Collision checks are done individually per each object, as State Blocks do not use Collision IDs.

+Unlike Collision, State blocks cannot be remapped.
+State Blocks spawn groups independently even if sharing the same group IDs.
+However, since they cannot be remapped, if the target group contains a spawn trigger it will still only activate once due to the spawn limit.

+## Collision Schedule
+* Collision (enter)
+* State (enter)
+* Touch Trigger
+* State (exit)
+* Collision (exit)

+## Interactions with Silent Move and Toggle
+If collisions have yet to be checked, it is possible to prevent a collision from inside a collision spawn by using an instant trigger like Toggle or Move (with the Silent option).
+This is only possible for enter collisions, collisions are not checked again during exit collisions - the collision exit state is updated if there are no active collisions after all collision objects are checked.

+Using Toggle or Silent Move with Instant Collision to do multiple checks per tick is not possible.